SolCrys Logo

 Earned layer: the highest-leverage single action

-Owned is 0.85% of category citations — not zero.
+Owned is ~1.5% of category citations — not zero, and up from under 1% as vendors published more.
 For deep-funnel comparison queries where the engine looks for first-party product information, owned content is the only correct source.
 Brands should keep investing — but with a clear-eyed view that the upper bound on owned share is roughly 1–3% even for category leaders.
 The job of the owned layer is to be retrievable and correct, not to dominate.
 Quality, not volume: a 50-page documentation site that matches the buyer query taxonomy will outperform a 500-post blog of generic marketing content.

 If a B2B vendor has one marginal marketing dollar, the highest-leverage spend is editorial PR aimed at the domains that already win AI mindshare: